John Lingard

-John Lingard (5 February 1771 – 17 July 1851) was an English Roman Catholic priest and historian, the author of The History of England, From the First Invasion by the Romans to the Accession of Henry VIII, an eight-volume work published in 1819.
+John Lingard (5 February 1771 – 17 July 1851) was an English Catholic priest and historian, the author of The History of England, From the First Invasion by the Romans to the Accession of Henry VIII, an eight-volume work published in 1819.
 Lingard was a teacher at the English College at Douai, and at the seminary at Crook Hall, and later St. Cuthbert's College.
 In 1811 he retired to Hornby in Lancashire to continue work on his writing.

+Though Lingard was accorded no recognition by the British intellectual establishment and is no longer popular as an historian, his contribution to historical method came at a critical point in British intellectual history.
+That he was also a Catholic priest, in a turbulent time for the Church in England, makes that contribution all the more interesting.

 Biography

 Born in 1771 in St Thomas Street in central Winchester to recusant parents, John Lingard was the son of John and Elizabeth Rennell Lingard.
 His mother was from an old Catholic family who had been persecuted for their beliefs; his father was, by trade, a carpenter, who had converted to Catholicism upon his marriage.
 They each migrated from their native Claxby in Lincolnshire, first to London, where they met once again and married, then, after a short return to their old home, to Winchester, where he was born.

 Bishop Challoner recommended the young John Lingard for a burse at the English College at Douai, France.
 He entered the college in September 1782, to commence training for the priesthood.
 At the English College, he excelled in the humanities before beginning the study of theology.
 At the end of his course in philosophy he was retained as professor of grammar at one of the lower schools.
 Narrowly escaping attacks by mobs at the time of the French Revolution upon the declaration of war between the Kingdom of Great Britain and France, he returned to England in 1793 in charge of two brothers named Oliveira and of William, afterwards Lord Stourton.
 For nearly a year, he was tutor to young Stourton at Baron Stourton's residence near York.

 When Lingard learned that a number of his students from Douai had made it to Arthur Storey's school in Tudhoe, he asked leave of the Baron to join them, which was granted.

 In 1792 Thomas Eyre was appointed to the mission of Pontop Hall, near Lanchester, County Durham.
 In 1794 Bishop William Gibson asked Eyre to take charge of the Northern students who had been expelled from Douai, and who were then temporarily at Tudhoe under John Lingard.
-Mr. Eyre relocated Lingard and his students to Pontop Hall, and then later to Crook Hall, all within a few miles of Durham.
+Eyre relocated Lingard and his students to Pontop Hall, and then later to Crook Hall, all within a few miles of Durham.
 Nominally Lingard held the chair of philosophy; practically, besides the duties of vice-president to Eyre, he undertook in addition those of prefect of studies, procurator, and of professor of Church history.